phylun/GenKDCrack/README.md

 This codes are inspired by Jun-Yan Zhu*, Taesung Park*, Phillip Isola, and Alexei A. Efros.
 "Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks", in IEEE International Conference on Computer Vision (ICCV), 2017.
 In particular, 'option' based implementation is heavily borrowed from their code ([Link](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/tree/master/options)).

 The full dataset is provided by Bianchi, Eric; Hebdon, Matthew (2021).
 Concrete Crack Conglomerate Dataset.
 University Libraries, Virginia Tech.
 Dataset.
 This dataset can be download at ([Link](https://data.lib.vt.edu/articles/dataset/Concrete_Crack_Conglomerate_Dataset/16625056)).
-This code has been implemented to operate using sample data.
+This code has been implemented to operate using sample from original data.

 Please cite this paper if the code helps your research.